HOW TO MAKE MAKHANE KI KHEER?

 - 6 to 7 strands Saffron

 - 7 tbsp Sugar Adjust according to your sweet palate.

 - 1 c Evaporated milk 250 ml

-- 2 tablespoon Chopped nuts A mix of chopped almonds, pistachios and cashews can be used
+- 2 tbsp Chopped nuts A mix of chopped almonds, pistachios and cashews can be used

 Roasting the Makhana